US Boulogne: Muselet takeover and rise to Ligue 1

-Robert Senechal arrived in 1983 and stabilised the club in Division Four.
-They missed out on promotion by a narrow margin in 1984 – but were finally promoted in 1991.
-However, it was short-lived and they were relegated the following season.
-In June 1994, it was announced that Boulogne were in serious debt – owing ₣3 million.
-However, mayor of Boulougne and billionaire John Muselet intervened to save the club and appointed Jacques Wattez as chairman.
-Under the leadership of Wattez, the club adopted a new official name – Union Sportive Boulogne Côte d'Opale – in July 1994. as a new company, the debts of the club were wiped and Boulogne – although still struggling in Division Four – reached the last sixteen of the Coupe de France again in 1997.
-They earned a home tie against Ligue 1 side Olympique de Marseille.
-Although Boulogne battled bravely through the match, they narrowly lost to their illustrious opponents 0–1.
+Mayor of Boulougne and billionaire Jean Muselet intervened to save the club and appointed Jacques Wattez as chairman.
+Under the leadership of Wattez, the club adopted a new official name – Union Sportive Boulogne Côte d'Opale – in July 1994. as a new company, the debts of the club were wiped and Boulogne – although still struggling in Division Four – reached the last sixteen of the Coupe de France again in 1997–98.
+They earned a home tie against Ligue 1 side Olympique de Marseille, losing 1–0.
+In the following edition of the cup, they reached the last 32 before losing 2–1 at home to Ligue 1 neighbours Lille OSC.
+On 17 March 1999, the club marked their centenary by hosting Liverpool – managed by Gérard Houllier of nearby Thérouanne – in a friendly and winning 2–1.